julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 No need to wait.

-If your cycle doesn’t align with the New Moon—or if you no longer bleed—you can still perform the ritual meaningfully by:
+If your cycle doesn’t align with the New Moon or if you no longer bleed, you can still perform the ritual meaningfully by:

-- **Collecting your blood** during your cycle and storing it until the New Moon
+- **Collecting your blood** during your cycle and storing it until the New Moon (see instructions below)
 - **Using symbolic offerings** like red wine, beet juice, or sacred herbs (e.g., mugwort, yarrow)
 - **Performing an energetic ritual** through visualization, prayer, or song
 - Honoring your **energetic womb space**, even if it no longer bleeds

 The key is **intention**, not timing.
 The blood carries meaning because *you give it meaning*.

+### Notes on Storing Blood for Rituals

+• Short-term (1–2 days max):
+Keep it in a clean, sealed glass container in the fridge.
+This slows bacterial growth, but it’s still not something to store for long.

+• Longer-term (better method):
+Let a small amount dry completely on clean natural material (like cotton cloth or paper).
+Once fully dried, it’s much safer and has been used traditionally in things like charm bags, petitions, or burned in ritual.

+• Another traditional workaround:
+Instead of storing the blood itself, you can link the working to your cycle.
+For example, collect it during your period and use that time for intention-setting, then perform the fertility ritual during the appropriate moon phase using a symbolic link (like a written petition, thread, or stone you dedicated during your bleed).

+That last method is actually much closer to how older folk practices worked: less about preserving the physical substance, more about carrying the intention forward.

 ## ✧ A Simple Blood Offering Fertility Ritual